Colourful example of a collaborative group artwork with Pattern Play cards, illustrating creative group painting in action.

 [Read More →]

-If you’re visiting for the first time, here’s a simple guide to the creative process behind all of these projects—my Pattern Play Collaborative Art steps.
+If you’re visiting for the first time, here’s a simple guide to the creative process behind all of these projects—my Pattern Play Collaborative Art framework.

 These steps help guide group creativity, no matter your setting, age or skill level: